-In my private life, I’m a dedicated cook, baker and post-punk, Goth/metalhead iconoclast almost finished with a bachelor’s degree in education at UCL Jelling and the earned right to teach literature, history and geography.
-You’ll find me in a book-infested garret somewhere on the Cimbric Chersonese, surrounded by two geriatric cats.
+In my private life, I’m a dedicated cook, baker and post-punk, Goth/metalhead iconoclast with a Bachelor’s degree in education from UCL Jelling and the hard-earned right to teach literature, history and geography.
+You’ll find me in a book-infested garret somewhere on the Cimbric Chersonese, living with a geriatric ginger cat.

 Photo by Lars Daniel Photography, Copenhagen, November 2013